midasplatform/pydas/docs/source/intro.rst

 '0.2.36'

-You can check the version of your Midas3 server via Pydas, which will ensure that Pydas can communicate with your server instance and that your server's web api plugin is active.
+You can check the version of your Midas3 server via Pydas, which will ensure that Pydas can communicate with your server instance and that your server's web API plugin is active.

 >>> import pydas